material-components/material-components-web/packages/mdc-tab-indicator/README.md

 * Underline, indicated by the `mdc-tab-indicator__content--underline` class
 * Icon, indicated by the `mdc-tab-indicator__content--icon` class

-One of these classes _must_ be applied to the Tab Indicator's content element.
+> *NOTE*: One of these classes _must_ be applied to the Tab Indicator's content element.

 The Tab Indicator may transition in one of two ways: